What are CFO services?

 Companies that reach an inflection point in their growth usually do so for one of the following reasons:

-Often a company will require specialized skills to address a very particular problem. audit firms are increasingly unwilling to risk compromising their audit function by providing in-house consulting services and will instead refer the company to a project-based cFo. some common projects that might require outsourcing include:
+Other circumstances require specialized skills to address a specific problem.
+Some accounting and audit firms are increasingly unwilling to risk compromising their audit function by providing in-house consulting services and will instead refer the company to a project-based CFO for issues such as:

-In these cases, a company has no CFO in place and wishes to find an immediate resource to fill the gap until they can hire a permanent CFO.
+In cases of transition or an absence of leadership, a company may have no CFO in place and wishes to find an immediate resource to fill the gap until they can hire a permanent CFO.
 This is usually a role for an interim CFO who will commit substantially all of his/ her time to a company for a limited period.

 Unlike part-time or project CFOs who generally make a living by working on an outsourced basis with a number of different companies, interim CFO are often finance professionals who are dedicated to one client.